oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 7. Scroll down and review the collection of SQL statements on the allow-list.

-    With an Autonomous Database, additional SQL statements are added to the allow-list automatically and the SQL statements that you just collected have additional code inserted.
+    Note: Database Actions adds additional SQL statements to the allow-list automatically.
+The SQL statements that you just collected also have additional code inserted, which you can ignore.

 8. To deploy the SQL Firewall policy for the `APP_USER` user, click **Deploy and enforce**.